Code-Institute-Submissions/kordianbird-GamerGarageMS4/README.md

 * to be able to log out
 * to be able to search for specific items
 * to be able to easily checkout
-* to be able to edit my reviews/ratings

 # Design